Chapter 3. Data objects

 3.1.
 Creating data objects

 The following procedure is a generic overview of creating data objects.
-It is not specific to a particular business process.
+It is not specific to a particular business asset.

-- In Decision Central, go to Menu → Design → Projects and click the project name.
+- In Business Central, go to Menu → Design → Projects and click the project name.

 - Click Add Asset → Data Object.